 A country* must meet various requirements to be considered for designation in the Visa Waiver Program.
 Requirements include, but are not limited to:

-An approved ESTA (Electronic System for Travel Authorization) allows a citizen of a Visa Waiver Program participating country to travel to a U.S. port-of-entry (generally an airport) and request permission to enter the United States.
-An approved ESTA does not guarantee entry into the United States.
-The Department of Homeland Security (DHS), U.S. Customs and Border Protection (CBP) officials at the port-of-entry have authority to permit or deny admission to the United States.
-If you are allowed to enter the United States, the CBP official will place an admission stamp in your passport.
+An approved ESTA allows you to travel to a U.S. port-of-entry (generally an airport) and request permission to enter the United States, but an approved ESTA does not guarantee entry into the United States.
+The Customs and Border Protection (CBP) officials at the port-of-entry have authority to permit or deny admission to the United States.
 Learn more on the CBP website.

 * With respect to all references to “country” or “countries” on this page, it should be noted that the Taiwan Relations Act of 1979, Pub.
 L. No. 96-8, Section 4(b)(1), provides that “[w]henever the laws of the United States refer or relate to foreign countries, nations, states, governments, or similar entities, such terms shall include and such laws shall apply with respect to Taiwan.”
 22 U.S.C. § 3303(b)(1).
 Accordingly, all references to “country” or “countries” in the Visa Waiver Program authorizing legislation, Section 217 of the Immigration and Nationality Act, 8 U.S.C.
 1187, are read to include Taiwan.
 This is consistent with the United States’ one-China policy, under which the United States has maintained unofficial relations with Taiwan since 1979.